-- d.
-Department review committee, if appropriate; - e.
-Department head, if appropriate; - f.
-College review committee, if appropriate; - g.
-College dean; - h.
-The University Promotion and Tenure Review Committee, for candidates receiving positive recommendations from the dean (or all positive reviews prior to the dean's review); - i.
+- all positive reviews prior to the dean's review); - i.
 The Executive Vice President and Provost, for those candidates reviewed by the University Promotion and Tenure Review Committee; - j.
-Approval or disapproval of recommendations for those candidates reviewed by the University Promotion and Tenure Review Committee shall be the responsibility of the President of the University. - 5.
-The Senior Vice President for Research shall be responsible for coordinating promotion reviews for personnel in interdisciplinary and defense-related research units.
-The Senior Vice President shall forward positive recommendations for promotion for faculty not holding joint appointments in a college to the Executive Vice President and Provost through the Office of Human Resources for transmittal to the University Promotion and Tenure Review Committee. - 6.
-For faculty members holding joint appointments in two or more colleges, the positive recommendation shall be forwarded by the college responsible for the largest share of the salary. - C. Nomination Process for Promotion - 1.
-Tenure consideration for assistant professors will be accompanied by consideration for promotion to associate professor.
+Approval or disapproval of recommendations for those candidates reviewed by the University Promotion and Tenure Review Committee shall be the responsibility of the President of the University. - 6.
+For faculty members holding joint appointments in two or more colleges, the positive recommendation shall be forwarded by the college responsible for the largest share of the salary.

+C. Nomination Process for Promotion

+- 1. Tenure consideration for assistant professors will be accompanied by consideration for promotion to associate professor.
 In other situations, faculty members will be reviewed for promotion only after being nominated as follows: - a.
 Nominated by an appropriate academic administrator; - b.
-Nominated by the campus review committee (if appropriate) or by the department review committee after consultation with the appropriate academic administrator.
+Nominated by the campus review committee (if appropriate) or by the department review committee after consultation with the appropriate academic administrator. - 2.
+For faculty whose tenure is outside of the college of residence, local committees or administrators should not begin the promotion process without consultation with the department head.
+Unless the department head, the department committee, or the dean supports a recommendation to begin a promotion review, the process should not be initiated.
+It is also assumed that for faculty at non-University Park colleges, department heads would consult with campus or college administrators in the college of residence before initiating the promotion process.

-- 2. For faculty whose tenure is outside of the college of residence, local committees or administrators should not begin the promotion process without consultation with the department head.
-Unless the department head, the department committee, or the dean support a recommendation to begin a promotion review, the process should not be initiated.
-It is also assumed that for faculty at non-University Park colleges, department heads would consult with campus or college administrators in the college of residence before initiating the promotion process. - D. Withdrawal of a Promotion Dossier After a Negative Department Review - 1.
-When a tenured faculty member is being reviewed for promotion (unrelated to a tenure review), or an untenured faculty member is being reviewed for promotion prior to tenure, once the dossier has been prepared, reviewed and signed by the candidate and submitted to the first review committee for consideration, the dossier cannot be withdrawn before action by the dean, unless the candidate so desires.
+D. Withdrawal of a Promotion Dossier After a Negative Department Review

+1. When a tenured faculty member is being reviewed for promotion (unrelated to a tenure review), or an untenured faculty member is being reviewed for promotion prior to tenure, once the dossier has been prepared, reviewed, and signed by the candidate and submitted to the first review committee for consideration, the dossier cannot be withdrawn before action by the dean, unless the candidate so desires.
 If the department committee and the department head do not support a promotion after reviewing the completed dossier, the candidate should be so informed and given the option of withdrawing their candidacy.
-Prior to informing the candidate, the department head is to consult with the dean. - E. Process of review - 1.
-Prior to the committee's first meeting, committee members must determine whether to meet in-person or virtually for all of the committee meetings that involve discussions about candidates.
+Prior to informing the candidate, the department head is to consult with the dean.

+E. Process of review

+- 1. Prior to the committee's first meeting, committee members must determine whether to meet in person or virtually for all of the committee meetings that involve discussions about candidates.
 Promotion and Tenure committees may not meet via a hybrid approach (i.e., with some members in person and some virtual) unless granted an exception by the Vice Provost for Faculty Affairs. - 2.
 Conflicts of interest should be declared prior to the discussion of any candidate and the member will be recused from the discussion and from voting. - 3.
 Only those members present for the discussion of a candidate may vote on the candidate. - 4.
 All aspects of the promotion and tenure process are confidential.

-Confidentiality of the promotion and tenure process is to be respected forever, not just during the particular year of review. - F. Faculty on Joint Appointments - 1.
-If the dean of a college delegates the identification of external referees to the head of the department, and the faculty member being reviewed is on a permanently budgeted joint appointment, the department head should consult with the head of the secondary unit.
-The department head of the secondary unit is required to submit a letter for the dossier.
-Before writing that letter, the head of the secondary department should be given the complete dossier for review.
+Confidentiality of the promotion and tenure process is to be respected forever, not just during the particular year of review.

+F. Faculty on Joint Appointments